larsoyd/ArchLinuxTutorials/arch_kde_tutorial.md

 # Set zsh as default shell for user
 chsh -s /usr/bin/zsh lars

+# OPTIONAL: Point /bin/sh to dash for much faster sh
+# Be advised it can lead to problems with "bashisms"
+# but it's not a super huge problem, if unsure skip.
+pacman -S --needed dash
+ln -sfT dash /usr/bin/sh

 # Enable sudo for wheel group
 EDITOR=nano visudo
 # Uncomment: %wheel ALL=(ALL:ALL) ALL